3mdeb/news-and-ideas/blog/content/post/2020-04-26-measuring_memory_usage_rte.md

 to resolve a question whether our configuration will be enough for the given tasks, or an upgrade of the hardware specification will be necessary.
 IoT and embedded systems tend to often get very big in terms of device number.
-It is necessary to perfrom such analysis and match the specification exactly with the planned workload and the profit from such action will show as the system grows larger.
+It is necessary to perform such analysis and match the specification exactly with the planned workload and the profit from such action will show as the system grows larger.

 Hardware configuration we will use is based on [RTE](https://3mdeb.com/products/open-source-hardware/rte/) with Orange Pi Zero 256MB.
 This is the default configuration with which it is shipped.
-Question may be made, whether 256MB of memory is sufficient, or should alternative, 512MB Orange Pi Zero be worth upgrading to.
-We will compare usage of memory on two operating systems - Armbian and Yocto.
+A question may be made, whether 256MB of memory is sufficient, or should alternative, 512MB Orange Pi Zero be worth upgrading to.
+We will compare the usage of memory on two operating systems - Armbian and Yocto.
 We used Armbian version 5.32.170919.
 Armbian binaries can be downloaded [here](https://dl.armbian.com/_old/orangepizero/archive/).
 [Yocto meta-rte](https://github.com/3mdeb/meta-rte) which we used can be found [here](https://cloud.3mdeb.com/index.php/s/myTkar9CgrgKG9m/download).